wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 });
 ```

-### Listen to the port `port`
+### Listen to the Port

-Finally, the app will be listening on a given port to this app that can be accessed locally on `https://localhost:${port}`.
-In this URL you can interact with the UI of this demo application and check the slots being added/ removed on the Firebase console webpage.
+Finally, the app will be listening on the specified port, if run locally this will be accessible on `https://localhost:${port}`.
+In this URL you can interact with the UI of this demo application and check the slots being added/ removed on the Firebase console web page.

 ```javascript
 app.listen(port, () => {